Class Location: Hornsby Bend Center for Environmental Research Auditorium

 Be sure to bring:

-- Sack lunch.
+- Bring a bag lunch that does not require refrigeration or reheating.
 There is plenty of space to spread out and eat lunch inside (or outside if the weather is good)

 - Binoculars for the hike